MISSION

 The Autism Teaching Institute (ATI) was established by Western Autistic School in 2005 to deliver specialist teacher training in the area of students with ASD with the brief to create systemic change.
 This occurred in response to a perceived need for specifically trained professionals in this area of great need.

-Deakin University has partnered with the International School Based Education Research (ISBER) Project
+Deakin University partnered with the International School Based Education Research (ISBER) Project

-The ISBER is an exciting collaboration between the Department of Education and Early Childhood (DEECD), Autism Victoria, and Autism Teaching Institute.
-Deakin University's Associate Professor Mark Stokes is the Principal Researcher for this unique collaborative research initiative.
+The ISBER was a collaboration between the Department of Education and Early Childhood (DEECD), Autism Victoria, and Autism Teaching Institute.
+Deakin University's Associate Professor Mark Stokes was the Principal Researcher for this unique collaborative research initiative.

 The Autism Teaching Institute (ATI) was established by Western Autistic School in 2005 to deliver specialist teacher training in the area of students with ASD with the brief to create systemic change.
 This occurred in response to a perceived need for specifically trained professionals in this area of great need.